nila27/study/Operating System/Windows/Kernel Mode/02.Programming/02.Process/01.PsSetCreateProcessNotifyRoutineEx/ReadMe.txt

     _Inout_ NTSTATUS CreationStatus;
 } PS_CREATE_NOTIFY_INFO, *PPS_CREATE_NOTIFY_INFO;

-there is a flags, and fields
+size - The size, in bytes, of this structure.
+The operating system uses this size to indicate the type of structure that it passes to CreateProcessNotifyEx.
+Currently, this member is always sizeof(PS_CREATE_NOTIFY_INFO).

+Flags - Use the FileOpenNameAvailable member instead.

+FileOpenNameAvailable - specifies wether the ImageFileName member contains the exact file name that is used to topen the process executable file

 IsSubsystemProcesss - this flag is set if this process is a Pico process. this can only be if the driver registered with PsSetCreateProcessNotifyRoutineEx2

-ParentProcessId : the parent processs ID(not a handle). this process may be the same provided by CreateThreadId.
-UniqueProcesss, but may be different, as it's possible as part of process creation to pass in a different parent inherit some properties from
+IsSubsystemProcess is only populated for subsystem processes other than Win32 when a driver has registered through PsSetCreateProcessNotifyRoutineEx2 with a type that allows for notifications from subsystem processes.
+When IsSubsystemProcess is set, the FileObject, ImageFileName, and CommandLine may be NULL.
+Drivers should use ProcessSubsystemInformation to query the subsystem type if needed.
+For more information, see NtQueryInformationProcess.

+ParentProcessId : The process ID of the parent process for the new process.
+Note that the parent process is not necessarily the same process as the process that created the new process.
+The new process can inherit certain properties of the parent process, such as handles or shared memory.
+(The process ID of the process creator is given by CreatingThreadId->UniqueProcess.)

-CreatingThreadId : a combination of thread and process Id of the caller to the processs creation function
+CreatingThreadId : a combination of thread and process Id of the caller to the processs creation function.
+CreatingThreadId->UniqueProcess contains the process ID CreatingThreadId->UniqueThread contains the thread ID.

-ImageFileName : the image file name of the executable, available if the flag FileOpenNameAvailable is set
+ImageFileName : the image file name of the executable, available if the flag FileOpenNameAvailable is set if IsSubsystemProcess is TRUE, this value may be NULL.

-CommandLine : the full command line used to create the process.
-Note that it may be NULL.
+CommandLine : A pointer to a UNICODE_STRING string that holds the command that is used to execute the process. the full command line used to create the process.
+If the command is not available, CommandLine is NULL.
+If IsSubsystemProcess is TRUE, this value maybe NULL.

-CreateStatus : this is the status that would return to the caller. this is where the driver can stop the process from being created by placing some failure status
+CreateStatus : The NTSTATUS value to return for the process-creation operation.
+Drivers can change this value to an error code to prevent the process from being created.